wix-incubator/erb/bootstrap-docker/README.md

  - runs npm install, etc.

 There are 2 supported versions/tags:
  - 'stable' -> 'docker-repo.wixpress.com/wix-bootstrap-onbuild:stable' - based on node version that is currently considered stable in wix.
-Base image: 'docker-repo.wixpress.com/wix-node:stable'.
+Base image: 'docker-repo.wixpress.com/wix-node:N', where N is node version.
  - 'latest' -> 'docker-repo.wixpress.com/wix-bootstrap-onbuild:latest' - based on node version that is currently considered stable in wix.
-Base image: 'docker-repo.wixpress.com/wix-node:latest'.
+Base image: 'docker-repo.wixpress.com/wix-node:N + x', where N is node version, x is 1 or 2.

+Ex. `docker-repo.wixpress.com/wix-bootstrap-onbuild:stable` is based off of `docker-repo.wixpress.com/wix-node:4` and `docker-repo.wixpress.com/wix-bootstrap-onbuild:latest` is based off of `docker-repo.wixpress.com/wix-node:6`.

 # usage